mfornace/lilwil/README.md

 lilwil::unit_test("my-test-name", "my test comment", [](lilwil::Context ct, ...) {...});
 ```

 It is not an error to have unit tests share the same name, though it's not an intended use-case.
 The test suite will behave like a `multi_map` if this is done.
-(In literal terms though, the suite is implemented like a `vector` of `lilwil::TestCase`.)
+(In literal terms though, the suite is just implemented like a `vector` of `lilwil::TestCase`.)

 ### `lilwil::Context`